Playing outside is a blast, no doubt about it. Children enjoy the space and parents love to see them run around and romp in the wide open.

-My kids love the outdoors and their favourite hangout place is the backyard.
+My kids love the outdoors and their favorite hangout place is the backyard.
 They’d bring out a picnic blanket and lie there when they’re tired from all the running.
 Sometimes, it gets extremely hot out there.
 I don’t think they mind but I did.

-I set my heart to creating a sunshade for them.
+I set my heart to create a sunshade for them.
 I wanted something that’s not too bulky to set up.
 Additionally, it should be something that I can easily store away when not in use.

 It was by sheer luck that I came across this DIY clamshell sunshade.
 It was just what I wanted – inexpensive and relatively simple to make.
-The deciding factor was that it offered me the convenience of easy set up and storage.
+The deciding factor was that it offered me the convenience of easy setup and storage.
 And it’s portable, too!
 In fact, we have taken ours on several road trips.

 Why not take on the task of making this DIY clamshell sunshade?
 I’m pretty sure your kids will love it!